STATUTES and BYLAWS of AIPEA

 30. The accounts shall be audited in the country of the Treasurer by auditors appointed by Council.
 Accounts shall be made up as at 31st December each year and a properly audited statement presented to Council by 1st May of the succeeding year.

 31. AIPEA shall promote International Clay Conferences at approximately 4-yearly intervals.
-Each such Conference shall be in a country different from those in which the preceding two were held.
+The organizing National Clay Groups shall be different from those which organized the preceding two ICC meetings.

 32. Firm offers to host an International Clay Conference must be made to the Secretary General in writing, with evidence of the resources available to the prospective hosts, at least four weeks before commencement of the preceding International Clay Conference.
 Council shall report on the offers received to the General Assembly at the preceding International Clay Conference and shall recommend the offer which it considers most suitable.